Even with empty stadiums, NFL still a ratings monster - WHIZ News

 The 23.2 million average for the “America’s Game of the Week” late-afternoon game during doubleheader weeks makes it television’s most-watched package for the 12th consecutive season.

-Fox Sports senior vice president Michael Mulvihill was pleased with the late-game numbers after games were moved around due to poor play in the NFC East, whose teams typically draw strong viewership.
+Fox Sports executive vice president Michael Mulvihill was pleased with the late-game numbers after games were moved around due to poor play in the NFC East, whose teams typically draw strong viewership.

 “It makes you look to next season with a lot of optimism,” he said.
 “Most of the factors for the decline are temporary.
 There won’t be an election and hopefully we will be largely post-pandemic.”